petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-analytics-and-experiences/understanding-users-with-analytics-cloud.md

 * Recent interaction history, including a detailed site activity stream
 * Most popular interest topics
-* Any segments the individual belongs to
+* Any segments to which the individual belongs

 ![The known individuals dashboard gives a detailed look at each individual.](./understanding-users-with-analytics-cloud/images/02.png)

 User data also includes segment analytics.
 Segments are groupings of individuals you define based on shared attributes such as geography, industry, shared interest topics, and more.
-Track different metrics for the different segments that visit your site.
-For example,
+The same metrics you track for individual users can be tracked for the different segments that visit your site.

-* Total number of individuals in a segment across time
-* Percentage of individuals in the segment who have interacted with your site recently
-* Most popular interest topics of the segment
-* Distribution info across different attributes (e.g. individual's home country)

 ![Segment analytics shows data about different groupings of individuals.](./understanding-users-with-analytics-cloud/images/03.png)